FAQ: Community and Supporting Community Membership

 Why is Supporting Community Membership now a requirement for National Seminar registration?

 Because we are a membership organization dedicated to advancing education journalism, we reserve the better part of registration slots for journalist members.
 EWA’s non-journalist members have always played key roles in the event, both as speakers and participants.
 We want to ensure that Community Members enrich the National Seminar with their expertise and experiences, however, registration for non-journalist members is limited.
-In 2015, we are pleased to offer a special track for Supporting Community Members featuring the kind of high-quality training that members requested in surveys and interviews.
-We invite you to become a Supporting Community Member and to learn more about the 2015 National Seminar.
+We are pleased to offer a special track for Supporting Community Members featuring the kind of high-quality training that members requested in surveys and interviews.

 One reason for the new membership category is to build funding for new initiatives.
 Most of our limited funding is currently dedicated to programs and services primarily or exclusively serving journalists.
 We aim to broaden our efforts to serve and involve Community members in our mission.
 To do so, we need both support and funding.
 We also believe that the contribution level for Supporting Community Membership is reasonable and in keeping with other journalism associations.
 You will receive a renewal notice approximately 30 days before your Supporting Community Membership expires.